Nicholas Myburgh: Mayor of Swellendam

-Myburgh has been a farmer in Swellendam for more than two decades.
+Myburgh is a fourth generation farmer on Vryheid farm near Swellendam.
 He joined the Democratic Alliance and was chosen as the party's mayoral candidate for the Swellendam Local Municipality ahead of the 2011 local government elections.
 No party won a majority seats on the municipal council and the DA then formed a coalition with the African Christian Democratic Party to govern the municipality.
 Myburgh was elected as Executive Mayor, succeeding Jan Jansen.